GrabABite/grab-a-bite/README.md

 #C) Infinitely load content
 #When a user reaches the bottom of a document, maintain the fluidity of the experience and engagement by loading new content.
 Ensure the user is made aware of new content (either upcoming, or already loading) and ensure a seamless, low-impact, responsible experience.

-#Loading Animation
-A loading animation will be implemented to show users of an upcoming content coming their way. (seamless gif; design accordance to the brand)

 #Animation of new content entering
 #Content entering from the right side of the page (0.5 milliseconds, fading in)
 #DESIGN INSPIRATIONS: